jmcameron/category_list_test/README.md

   to both the category title and description (since it cannot tell them apart).

+  This illustrates the problem that the patch to Joomla 3.x is trying to address.

 Patch Joomla 3.x
 ----------------

 * Edit this file: <site>/layouts/joomla/content/category_default.php
-* Around line 35, add '.title' to the context (last argument) so it reads like
+* Around line 35, add '.title' to the context (last argument) so it reads like this:
-  this:

     <?php echo JHtml::_('content.prepare', $displayData->get('category')->title, '', $extension.'.category.title'); ?>